futpix/caravans-in-australia/content/review/1162-Sunseeker-Caravans-Desert-Storm.md

   ogtitle: "Should I buy Desert Storm by Sunseeker Caravans?"
   ogdescription: "The Sunseeker Caravans Desert Storm is classed as Off Road, and sleeps 2 people.
 It is Made Overseas and comes in at Many sizes.
 It generally has Separate shower & toilet."
 categories: ["Sunseeker Caravans"]
-tags: ["Sleeps 2", "Many sizes", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "Many sizes", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Made Overseas"]
 totalLength: ""
-bodyLength: "Various lengths from 16'6 to  22'6"
+bodyLength: "16'6 to  22'6"
 totalHeight: ""
 totalWidth: ""
 tareWeight: ""